henck/rtf-html-php/README.md

     $rtf = file_get_contents("test.rtf"); // or use a string
     $reader->Parse($rtf);

-If you’d like to see what the parser read, then call this:
+If you’d like to see what the parser read (for debug purposes), then call this:

     $reader->root->dump();